dreamhigherct/dreamhigher/content/Support us/_index.md

 ## Volunteer your skills

-If you have a skill that you think could be of help to us, and would like to volunteer you time, please [Get in touch](./contact).
+If you have a skill that you think could be of help to us, and would like to volunteer your time, please [Get in touch](./contact).
 We are always looking for people with skills in web design, legal issues, sports science or other relevant areas to contribute to our cause

 ## Social media